 DIFFERENT TYPES OF TFETs

 TFETs have been proposed and realized in various structural forms.
 Based on the gate structure in the TFET, they can classify the TFETs as single- gate TFET, double-gate TFET, or gate-all-around TFET.
 The double-gate- TFET and gate-all-around TFET have better control over the channel potential compared to a single-gate TFET.
-They have realized tFETs with a homojunction at the source and a heterojunction at the source.
+They have realized test with a homojunction at the source and a heterojunction at the source.
 The heterojunction TFET achieves a much lower effective bandgap than a homojunction TFET [3].
 Different semiconducting materials like silicon, Germanium, Carbon and III-V semiconductor materials have been incorporated into the TFETs.
 Materials like nanowires, CNTs, and graphene that exhibit quantum confinement effects are also being investigated for TFETs.
 These material have special properties they can exploit that to improve the electrical characteristics of the TFETs.

 Results & Discussions